DuPage County Truck Accident Lawyers

 Despite the mandate that truckers may only drive eleven hours per day, slim paychecks and tight deadlines result in many drivers pushing themselves beyond those limits.
 Even more disturbing, some truck drivers use methamphetamine or “speed” to stay awake and alert while driving over long periods of time.
 While the drugs may indeed keep drivers awake, they also affect the driver’s ability to fully focus on the road and the traffic around them as well as affecting reaction time.

 Maximum Compensation for DuPage County Residents Injured in a Trucking Accident

-The attorneys at Mevorah Law Offices LLC helps those injured by a negligent, distracted or fatigued truck driver receive the compensation they are entitled to.
+The attorneys at Mevorah & Giglio Law Offices helps those injured by a negligent, distracted or fatigued truck driver receive the compensation they are entitled to.
 We work aggressively to ensure you are properly compensated for your injuries, lost wages, future lost earnings and pain and suffering.
 We are skilled negotiators, yet never hesitate to step into a courtroom, using every resource at our disposal on your behalf.
 With over 200 years combined experience in our firm, our goal, first and foremost, is to protect your rights—as well as your future.
 If you want a solid advocate in your corner following your trucking accident injuries, contact our attorneys at 630-932-9100630-932-9100.
 We take your schedule into consideration and will arrange your free consultation at a convenient time and place for you.